Published: August 17, 2005

 Yes.
 Account balances in banks are insured by the federal government.
 (See "Federal Deposit Insurance")

-Why should I have a bank account?
+Why should I have an account?

 Credit Unions